 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

 NLF: Boards must be aware that RAPs are automatically eligible for the statewide ETPL.
-The Texas Workforce Commission (TWC) Apprenticeship department oversees all Texas Education Code, Chapter 133–funded registered apprenticeship programs and works with DOLETA’s regional Office of Apprenticeship to informs RAP sponsors of their automatic eligibility for the ETPL.
+The Texas Workforce Commission (TWC) informs RAP sponsors of their automatic eligibility for the ETPL.

 NLF: Boards must ensure that Workforce Solutions Office staff:

-refers all RAP inquiries related to Workforce Innovation and Opportunity Act (WIOA) training and the ETPL to the Eligible Training Providers (ETP) help desk (etp.helpdesk@twc.texas.gov) for assistance; and
+refers all RAP sponsor inquiries related to Workforce Innovation and Opportunity Act (WIOA) training and the ETPL to the Eligible Training Providers (ETP) help desk (etp.helpdesk@twc.texas.gov) for assistance; and

 does not review or determine eligibility for RAPs.

+NLF: Boards must be aware that sponsors of National Program RAPs registered with DOLETA-OA to operate in all states are not also required to register in Texas; however, they must have an RAP location currently in operation in Texas to be included on the statewide ETPL.

 NLF: Boards must be aware that RAPs that consent to being included on the statewide ETPL must submit program information to TWC via the ETP help desk at etp.helpdesk@twc.texas.gov.
 This program information must include the following: